The 5-F rule refers to risk factors for the development of cholelithiasis in an event of upper abdominal pain:

 polyaromatic hydrocarbons (PAH)

-Cardiac cirrhosis is the end-point of passive hepatic congestion from heart failure.
+Cardiac sclerosis, or "cardiac cirrhosis" is the end-point of passive hepatic congestion from heart failure.

 Causes of cardiac cirrhosis include 1: